liatwa123/Project/README.md

 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/gen_sqr_opt_move3.jpg?raw=true)

 ### Sum of Matchstick Heads Riddles

+#### Features:

+Solving normal riddles (the user enters all the input)

+Generating normal riddles and solving them

+#### The Navigation Menu
 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/nav_sum.jpg?raw=true)

+When the user chooses to solve sum of matchstick heads riddles, the only input that must be entered is the input type (manual / generated).
+The rest of the input depends on the option chosen (a user that wants to generate a riddle automatically will not need to enter any input next).
+In the end of the process, the input will be printed on the screen.
+(Note: in the generated riddles, the generated input will be printed on the screen too.)
+In order to enter the initial construction, the user needs to enter the pointing direction for each matchstick.
+The possible directions are: ‘R’ – right, ‘L’ – left, ‘U’ – up, ‘D’ – down.

+#### Manual input
 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/man_sum1.jpg?raw=true)

+#### Manual input, input VS output
 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/man_sum2.jpg?raw=true)
 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/man_sum3.jpg?raw=true)

+#### Generated input, input VS output
 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/gen_sum1.jpg?raw=true)
 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/gen_sum2.jpg?raw=true)